InterWorkAlliance/Sustainability/vem/supply/cru.md

 - Unique identifier (Id): that is assigned when issued.
 - Owner: has Id of the account that is the owner of the token.
 - Issuer: the Id for the issuing standard registry.
-- Core Carbon Principles (CCP): a set of properties that every CRU will have
+- Core Carbon Principles (CCP): a set of properties that every CRU will have.
 - Core Carbon Attributes (CCA): a set of properties where the values can differ significantly between CRUs and allows comparisons and grouping like CRUs together.

 Core Carbon Principles contain: